Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 2. Programming

-During your computer science major, you will learn different concepts from different programming languages to technical courses such as data structures, machine learning, DBMS, etc.
+During your computer science major, you will learn concepts from programming languages to technical courses such as data structures, machine learning, DBMS, etc.

 To ensure a seamless learning experience in these subjects, you should pick a laptop with a fast processor and sufficient memory so that it can handle multiple tasks efficiently and doesn’t hang when you need it the most.